RetronEletron/EmergeLibrary/README.md

 Answer 5.
 I generally include xorg-server and xorg-drivers although the DE may bring wayland as well but those are just the additional packages.

 Question 6.
 What did you do for firmware wise of the stage4's?
-Answer 5.
+Answer 6.
 Well i include linux-firmware and intel-microcode to fit most users.

+Question 7.
+What is the root password of your stage4's?
+Answer 7.
+By default it has no password.